 Abstract

-Results: PTEN expression was significantly lower in EEC compared to PE and EH (p = 0.0001).
+The participants' ages ranged from 42 to 68 years, with a mean age of 55.4 years.
+PTEN expression was substantially lower in EEC in contrast to PE and EH (p = 0.0001).
 The mean PTEN scores were 235.83 ± 26.79 for PE, 94.17 ± 61.27 for EH, 31.67 ± 58.37 for EEC, and 61.67 ± 79.64 for NEUM.
 A significant correlation was found between reduced PTEN expression and higher tumor grade, increased myometrial invasion, and advanced tumor stage (p < 0.05).

 Published